 TSP Contract: As authorized by Joint Board Resolution JB 2015-4, the Indiana Finance Authority (IFA) entered into a contract with Kapsch TraffiCom for the operation of the toll system.
-The toll operations contract will expire 2023.
+The toll operations contract with Kapsch expired December 15, 2023, however, prior to this expiration IFA engaged with Quarterhill, Inc. to transition as the provider of toll operations.
+The initial contract with Quarterhill, Inc. was entered into during the summer 2021.
+The contract with Quarterhill expires on June 30, 2031.
 The Commonwealth parties are equally responsible with the Indiana parties for the direction of this work and the payment of these costs.
-The Commonwealth parties paid approximately \$6,837,000 and \$8,063,000 for the work performed during the year ended June 30, 2023, and 2022, respectively.
+The Commonwealth parties paid approximately \$3,305,000 and \$6,837,000 for the work performed during the year ended June 30, 2024, and 2023, respectively.
 This total is included in toll operations and maintenance for the LSIORBP for project.

 Toll Oversight: As authorized by Joint Board resolution JB 2016-3, the Indiana Department of Transportation entered into a contract with HNTB that includes work related to oversite and inspection of the installation and operations of the toll system.
-The contract with HNTB that is set to expire on December 20, 2023.
+The contract with HNTB is set to expire on June 30, 2026.
 The Commonwealth parties are equally responsible with the Indiana parties for the direction of this work and the payment of these costs.
-The Commonwealth parties paid approximately \$1,757,000 and \$2,138,000 for work performed under these contracts during the year ended June 30, 2023 and 2022, respectively.
+The Commonwealth parties paid approximately \$1,635,000 and \$1,757,000 for work performed under these contracts during the year ended June 30, 2024 and 2023, respectively.
 This total is included in the construction costs for the LSIORBP as toll operations and maintenance.

 Toll Marketing: As authorized by Joint Board resolution JB 2014-4 and JB-202, the Kentucky Transportation Cabinet entered into an agreement with C2 Strategic Communications for work related to marketing and communications for the toll system.
-The toll marketing contract will expire in December of fiscal year 2022.
+The toll marketing contract expired on December 30, 2023.
+The Kentucky Transportation Cabinet subsequently entered into an agreement with Fieldtrip, LLC.
+This contract is set to expire June 30, 2025.
 The Commonwealth parties are equally responsible with Indiana for the direction of this work and the payment of these costs.
-The Commonwealth parties paid approximately \$122,000 and \$114,000 for work performed under these contracts in the years ended June 30, 2023 and 2022, respectively.
+The Commonwealth parties paid approximately \$160,000 and \$122,000 for work performed under these contracts in the years ended June 30, 2024 and 2023, respectively.
 These costs are included in toll operations and maintenance expense.

 Revenue Control Manager: As authorized by Joint Board resolution JB 2015-2, the Cabinet entered into an agreement with Strothman and Company to provide revenue control manager services for the toll system.
-The revenue control manager contract will expire in fiscal year 2022.
+The revenue control manager contract is set to expire on June 30, 2026.
 The Commonwealth parties are equally responsible with Indiana for the direction of this work and the payment of these costs.
-The Commonwealth parties paid approximately \$100,000 and \$105,000 for the work performed under this contract in the years ended June 30, 2023 and 2022, respectively.
+The Commonwealth parties paid approximately \$102,000 and \$100,000 for the work performed under this contract in the years ended June 30, 2024 and 2023, respectively.
 Revenue control manager costs are included in toll operations and maintenance expense.

-REQUIRED SUPPLEMENTARY INFORMATION JUNE 30, 2023
+REQUIRED SUPPLEMENTARY INFORMATION JUNE 30, 2024